 The Top Hit retrieves the site URL suggestion from the saved bookmarks/favorites, browsing history, and reading list.
 The Top Hit suggestion will be removed if you clear all these stored data.

-- Launch the Safari browserĀ app on a mac computer.
+- Launch the Safari app on a Mac.

 - It will open the Clear History dialog window.

-However, if you wish to take a more aggressive approach, consider deleting your entire search history.
+However, consider deleting your entire search history if you wish to take a more aggressive approach.
 Doing so will delete all the autocompleted URLs.

 You can follow this guide to manage bookmarks/favorites and reading lists in the Apple Safari browser.
-Once you remove the site from the Bookmarks and Reading list, it won’t appear on the Top Hit.
+Once you remove the site from the Bookmarks and Reading list won’t appear on the Top Hit.

 To stop preloading Top Hits, visit the Safari Preferences menu and switch to the Search tab.
 Disable the checkbox for Preload Top Hit in the background option.